-(b) Medium-term: Model Regulations for international rail transport
+B. Medium-term: Model Regulations for international rail transport

-- 32. Following adoption of the MoU and its general terms and conditions for Euro-Asian rail transport contracts, the preparation of global Model Regulations and Implementation Mechanisms, similar to those established for European inland navigation or the international transport of dangerous goods could be considered and taken up. - 33.
+- 39. Following adoption of the MoU and its general terms and conditions for Euro-Asian rail transport contracts, the preparation of global Model Regulations and Implementation Mechanisms, similar to those established for European inland navigation or the international transport of dangerous goods could be considered and taken up. - 40.
 Such Model Regulations, of a non-mandatory nature, could be prepared and maintained by designated legal and technical experts of United Nations Governments, intergovernmental and non-governmental organizations as well as concerned industry groups.
-Rapid implementation of these Model Regulations would be ensured through existing national, regional and international rail legislation and conventions. - New international institutions would not need to be established for this purpose.
-Mechanisms and procedures should, however, be devised that ensure effective coordination and cooperation among existing international institutions in the field of rail transport and provide efficient bottom-up and top-down mechanisms that ensure effective transposition and application of the Model Regulations as well as harmony with national and sub-regional rail transport policies and operational requirements. - 35.
-Model Regulations for international rail transport could consist of 3 layers: - Layer 1: Core provisions, generally applicable for international rail transport operations, including those addressed by COTIF/CIM and SMGS and in the above general terms and conditions for Euro-Asian rail transport contracts; - Layer 2: Complementary provisions, addressing, tariffs and other regulatory provisions, such as access and rail competition; - Layer 3: Regional provisions, applicable for specific international rail transport lines and/or specific regions and geographical areas. - 36.
+Rapid implementation of these Model Regulations would be ensured through existing national, regional and international rail legislation and conventions. - 41.
+New international institutions would not need to be established for this purpose.
+Mechanisms and procedures should, however, be devised that ensure effective coordination and cooperation among existing international institutions in the field of rail transport and provide efficient bottom-up and top-down mechanisms that ensure effective transposition and application of the Model Regulations as well as harmony with national and sub-regional rail transport policies and operational requirements. - 42.
+Model Regulations for international rail transport could consist of 2 layers: - (a) Layer 1: Core provisions, generally applicable for international rail transport operations, including those addressed by COTIF/CIM and SMGS and in the above general terms and conditions for Euro-Asian rail transport contracts; - (b) Layer 2: Regional provisions, applicable for specific international rail transport lines and/or specific regions and geographical areas. - 43.
 The Model Regulations do not constitute mandatory law, but a consensus at the international/global level that such regulations should be introduced, step-by-step, into the existing rail conventions, i.e COTIF and SMGS.
 Contracting States would not be recommended to transpose all Model Regulations into COTIF and SMGS, but only its core provisions.
 This would lead, over time, to further harmonized provisions in COTIF and SMGS.
-Complementary and regional Model Regulations would not need to be transposed into both conventions, but could be introduced into only one convention, i.e. either COTIF or SMGS and could would thus be applicable only at sub-regional level, as appropriate and in line with national or regional rail policies and the respective legal, administrative and technical circumstances.
-However, with a view to ensuring efficiency and transparency in international and inter-regional rail transport operations, such differences would need to be reported and reviewed regularly.
+Regional provisions would not need to be transposed into both conventions, but could be introduced into only one convention, i.e. either COTIF or SMGS and would thus be applicable only at subregional level, as appropriate and in line with national or regional rail policies and the respective legal, administrative and technical circumstances.
+However, with a view to ensuring efficiency and transparency in international and interregional rail transport operations, such differences would need to be reported and reviewed regularly.
 Such reporting would also facilitate further work towards harmonization of international railway law as it would clearly identify areas and needs for action.